keybase/book-content/00-getting_started/02-privacy.md

 It may seem strange, but you won’t be asked to create a password when you set up your account.
 The cryptography Keybase uses is significantly more secure than passwords.
 Learn more in [Security](/getting-started/security).

 ### Some of your info is public
 Public-key cryptography ensures that private info stays private on Keybase.
-But public-key cryptography works best when public keys are, well, public.
+But public-key cryptography means that public keys are public.
 (Learn more in [Security](getting-started/security).)

 So, anyone on the internet can search, find, and see your Keybase account and some information associated with it, including:
 * your username